The best fake security cameras are difficult to detect.

 This means they use thinner, weaker materials than reputable manufacturers do.

 Real security cameras may also have additional details on the outside.
-These can include lines, raised sections, and other elements that make the device visibly complicated.
+These can include lines, raised sections, reset buttons, and other elements that make the device visibly complicated.

 In most cases, these details help create longer-lasting products.
 The fancier it looks, the more likely it is that you’re dealing with a real camera.